m-nolan/asdk-net/README.md

 `conda env create -f environment.yml`

 ##### Tutorial
 Check out `AIBS\ Ephys\ Data\ Load.ipynb` to get started with accessing the allensdk.
 This should provide a good framework for building our data access code.
+This will also produce functional association matrices for all trials of a requested stimulus set within the defined session.